 If you have been in a truck accident or have lost a loved one, it is a fair question to ask what the value of your case is.
 That is what the civil justice system is about: money compensation for the harm caused.
 Below is information, with caveats, that will help you better understand the range of value of your serious injury and wrongful death truck accident claim.

 Let's start with statistics.
 The average jury verdict in truck crash injury cases is a half a million dollars.

 These statistics show a lot of severe injury and death cases.
 Approximately 3% of verdicts in truck accident injury and death cases were over $5 million which drives the average.
-The median award in these claims is only $90,000.
+The median award for these claims is only $90,000.

 These statistics are simultaneously fascinating and useless.
 It is good to know average settlement and verdict statistics because it gives you an idea of how these cases might resolve.
 But each case is so very different.